 There are sometimes days like this when momma duties have left me exhausted physically, emotionally, and spiritually by the end of it, but I know I’ll get up tomorrow and keep going.
 Because I’m a mom.

-See I made a prior commitment to God that I would train and disciple my kids them.
+See I made a prior commitment to God that I would train and disciple my kids.
 That takes forethought.
 So my plans—even those of writing in this online space—get pushed aside sometimes.
 It happens despite taking time to determine our schedules and following them.